bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-16-Imagination.md

 > Eg: I can enjoy an apple in reality.
 I can enjoy an apple tasting like a strawberry in imagination.

-Imagination is the biggest boon to life.
+Perhaps: Imagination is the biggest boon to life.